or: Homage to Mildred Marsh and Cynthia Blake

 And it really was old-school.
 Those first Sunday newspaper comics of the 1890s were printed in essentially the same way.
 By the 1960s and 70s, most of the publishing world had moved on to process colour production and increasingly to offset litho printing.
 The comics biz resolutely stuck to its old school methods until literally everyone else (with the possible exception of the ‘Yellow Pages’ phone books) had given them up… and beyond.

 I haven’t yet discovered when other publishers made the switch to acetate, though Charlton, for example, certainly used Craftint into the 1960s.
 (Some others may have continued to use the alternative ‘grey paints’ method I alluded to above; more research required!)
-As far as I can tell, DC and Marvel used the acetate method (with variations) in the form I will describe here, at least until the late 1970s, maybe into the 1980s.
+As far as I can tell, DC and Marvel used the acetate method (with variations) in the form I will describe here, well into the 1980s.

 Printed dots, ideal dots and… negative dots.